Citizens Leadership Academy

 - Asset-Based Community Development.

-The Spring 2015 session will be held 6 pm to 8 pm on Thursdays, at the Five Points Center for Active Adults (2000 Noble Road, Raleigh, NC 27608) on the following dates:
+The Fall 2015 session will be held 6 pm to 8 pm on Thursdays, at the Five Points Center for Active Adults (2000 Noble Road, Raleigh, NC 27608) on the following dates:

 Leadership Development This module integrates personal and group leadership dynamics by focusing on leadership style, facilitation and group dynamics.

 Communication Dynamics This module explores the techniques for effectively communicating with individuals and groups.

 Asset-Based Community Development This module explores a framework for neighborhood organizing known as Asset- Based Community Development.
 The ABCD model engages the talents and skills of neighborhood residents and groups to improve their quality of life through civic partnerships.

 Clara Davis, "Although, the overall concept of the Citizens Leadership Academy program is based on Community Development, I strongly encourage anyone interested in leadership skills to take this course.
 These are skills that you can take back to your workplace, community, neighborhood, even use in your personal life.
 If you are thinking of becoming involved in community service in any way, [then] CLA IS a must!"

 We are now accepting Applications for the Fall 2015 Classes.
 Once your application has been submitted you will receive a letter from Community Engagement staff regarding the status of your application.
 Your application will be considered in the order it is received.
 You may apply online or download an application to submit by mail.